 There is an ancient stone coffin in Crantock churchyard.
 This curio is a little hidden secret as most people miss it completely as they’re heading for the church or Crantock village stocks, which are also in Crantock churchyard.

-The ancient stone coffin was only discovered 150 years ago, or so.
+The ancient stone coffin was only discovered 150 years ago, or so, in 1884.
 Many traditional travel writers mentioned it in their descriptions of Crantock, but it’s been something that more modern writers have been omitting.
 I felt this old stone coffin needed its own resurrection, so have included its details.

 In 1824 Joseph Polsue remarked: “Fragments of stone coffins may still be found scattered about”